Serpent Society: Other activities

+In the "Hunted" storyline, many members of the Serpent Society are captured by Kraven the Hunter, Taskmaster, and Black Ant and forced to participate in a murderous hunt set up by Arcade.
+After the hunt begins, the Society attempt to battle the robotic drones being controlled by the wealthy participants, but realize that they are outmatched and flee.
+The Serpent Society manage to escape the hunt, but are subdued by the Avengers and the Fantastic Four.

-During the "Devil's Reign" storyline, Coachwhip and Puff Adder appear as members of Wilson Fisk's incarnation of the Thunderbolts at the time when Fisk had outlawed superhero activity.
-They alongside the Thunderbolts unit with them attack Spider-Woman only to be fought off by Spider-Woman as she gets Lindsay McRabe to safety.
-Boomslang was seen as an inmate of the Myrmidon and was defeated by Moon Knight in one of the prison bouts.
+During the "Devil's Reign" storyline, Coachwhip and Puff Adder appear as members of Wilson Fisk's incarnation of the Thunderbolts when Fisk had outlawed superhero activity.
+They alongside the Thunderbolts unit with them attack Spider-Woman, only to be fought off.

-The Serpent Society members Anaconda, Asp, Black Mamba, Bushmaster, Coachwhip, Cobra II, Copperhead, Cottonmouth, Death Adder III, Fer-de-Lance, Princess Python, Puff Adder, Rattler, Rock Python, Slither, Viper started killing and throwing bodies into an offering pile at their old Serpent Solutions lair in the "name of the serpent".
+The Serpent Society members Anaconda, Asp, Black Mamba, Bushmaster, Coachwhip, Cobra, Copperhead, Cottonmouth, Death Adder, Fer-de-Lance, Princess Python, Puff Adder, Rattler, Rock Python, Slither, Viper started killing and throwing bodies into an offering pile at their old Serpent Solutions lair in the "name of the serpent".
 Their worshiping is crashed by Nighthawk.
 The Avengers also arrive and find that Nighthawk defeated them.
 The portal that the Serpent Society opened with their worshiping summoned Mephisto.
 The Serpent Society later escaped from police custody and started killing people while making their way across the Brooklyn Bridge causing the Avengers to take action.

 Viper changes his name to Pit Viper and reorganizes the Serpent Society into a cult dedicated to worshiping Mephisto.
 Pit Viper orchestrates several crises around the world to keep the Avengers Emergency Response Squad distracted while dispatching his new recruit Tiger Snake to lead raids for components needed for the Serpent's Tears, which Pit Viper boasts will not only be powerful and profitable weapons but will honor Mephisto.
 They obtained that involves Griever's Swill and German whale oil.
 In addition, he is also shown to have another recruit in the Serpent Society named Titanoboa.
 When Pit Viper sets off the Serpent's Tears, Captain America throws himself into it to protect Shang-Chi and is turned into a humanoid snake.
 After the Avengers defeat the Serpent Society, Wonder Man uses his energy to cure Captain America.

-During the "One World Under Doom" storyline, Serpent Society members Black Mamba, Pit Viper, and Titanoboa were among the villains seen escaping from the Raft.